 What Dolphins Are In Canaveral National Seashore?

-The common bottlenose dolphins in the Park are often mistaken for porpoises, which are rare south of North Carolina, or other dolphins that are found offshore in the Atlantic ocean. are 6ft to 12ft long and weigh 300lbs to 1400lbs and can live over 50 years old.
+The common bottlenose dolphins in the Canaveral National Seashore are often mistaken for porpoises, which are rare south of North Carolina.
+There are other dolphin species that are found offshore in the Atlantic ocean but these are rarely seen in the Lagoon.
+Bottlenose dolphins are usually 6ft to 12ft long, weigh 300lbs to 1400lbs, and can live over 50 years old.

-How Many Dolphins Live In Canaveral National Seashore?
+How Many Dolphins Live In Canaveral National Seashore & Mosquito Lagoon?

-Canaveral National Seashore is home to a resident population of 200-800 common bottlenose dolphins (Tursiops truncatus) that spend their entire lives in the Mosquito Lagoon.
-While many more come and go from the ocean, there’s always a few hundred that call the Park home.
+Canaveral National Seashore is home to a resident population of 200-800 common bottlenose dolphin (Tursiops truncatus).
+These dolphins spend their entire lives in the Mosquito Lagoon and Canaveral National Seashore.
+While many more dolphins come and go from the ocean, there’s always a few hundred that are home in this National Park.
+Kayaking or boating is easiest way to see bottlenose dolphins swimming in the Mosquito Lagoon.

-These common bottlenose dolphins are social marine mammals can usually be found in small groups traveling, hunting, or playing.
+These common bottlenose dolphins are social marine mammals and are usually found traveling, hunting, or playing in small groups.
 While the dolphins eat over 45 species of fish, they mostly consume pinfish, pigfish, and striped mullet.
 It’s believed the common bottlenose dolphin uses echolocation AKA sonar (sound waves) to locate the fish they are hunting.

-Boating, sailing, kayaking, and viewing platforms from land are all great ways to see wild dolphins.
-These activities are safe for dolphins with best practices and allow people to view them, sometimes from up close as the dolphins swim nearby.
+Boating, sailing, and kayaking are great ways to see wild dolphins.
+These activities are safe for dolphins with and allow people to view them, sometimes from up close as the dolphins swim nearby.
 Remember to Leave No Trace and let the dolphins stay wild!

 Canaveral National Seashore